MaySoMusician/guidebot-erisified/README.md

 of our newbies.
 So I've pulled the original Guide Bot out of the mothballs, gave it a fresh coat of paint and grease, and here it is back in its full glory!

-This command handler is 98% compatible with [my selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's Tutorial Bot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-10-Part-1).
+This command handler *was* 98% compatible with [eslachance's selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's Tutorial Bot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-10-Part-1), but now it may be not, since it was changed for Eris.

 ## Requirements